 Startled out of my negative reverie, and remaining as motionless as possible, I do a quick count of these oddly behaving animals.
 There are 31 of them.

 All of a sudden, they are making a noise I can only describe as a cross between the chirping sounds I have heard Meercats make and the low chatter you sometimes hear from crows.

 As stunned as I am by their strange actions, I can’t stop myself from turning away from them to see what they are looking at.
 The surf has come up quite a bit…the waves long and high.
 Is that it?

 These whacked out “squirrels” are vocalizing almost in unison now and I look way up the coastline to the north, out past the breakers, and see the familiar signs of a school of dolphins.
-Not unusual as they pass by here every morning, way out to sea, moving south parallel to the shore and then they head back to the north in the evening…..but way out to sea….barely visible to the unpracticed eye.
+Not unusual as they pass by here every morning, way out to sea, moving south parallel to the shore and then they head back to the north in the evening…..but barely visible to the unpracticed eye.
 My twice-daily view of them is usually through binoculars.

 This large school is off course though, swimming at a definite south-eastern angle.